ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimtex.md

 Note that you will need a LaTeX compilation program (e.g. `latexmk` and `pdflatex`) installed on your computer to be able use VimTeX's compilation features.
 You also need a Vim version compiled with the `+clientserver` feature to use VimTeX's inverse search feature with PDF readers (note that `+clientserver` ships by default with Neovim).
-I cover compilation and setting up a PDF reader in detail in the [next]({% link tutorials/vim-latex/compilation.md %}) [two]({% link tutorials/vim-latex/pdf-reader.md %}) articles in this series, so you can postpone these requirements until then.
+I cover compilation and setting up a PDF reader in the [next]({% link tutorials/vim-latex/compilation.md %}) [two]({% link tutorials/vim-latex/pdf-reader.md %}) articles in this series, so you can postpone these requirements until then.

 #### Some things to keep in mind
 As you get started with the VimTeX plugin, here are a few things to keep in mind: